 Of course, anything that reduces testosterone to that level is bound to cause side effects.
 Nipple tenderness and swelling in the breasts are very common.
 About one-third of patients had diarrhea, and another one-third had cramps in the legs or muscles.
 Blood clots in the legs or lungs were the most serious potential side effect, but they were also very rare.

 In summary, the supposed herbal supplement PC-SPES carried all of the punch of a prescription drug -- because it actually contained drugs.
 The supplement ran afoul of authorities only after tests by the California Department of Health Services turned up traces of warfarin, a prescription blood thinner that can raise the risk of serious bleeding.
-BotanicLab Inc., the company that distributed PC-SPES, voluntarily recalled the product nationwide.
-The California Department of Health Services urged anyone using PC-SPES to stop taking the product immediately and seek medical advice.
+BotanicLab Inc., the company that distributed PC-SPES, voluntarily recalled the product nationwide; it is currently being distributed by several companies, however.
+Since supplements do not have to undergo the same testing that medical drugs do, talk to your doctor before trying it or any other supplement.

 Quercetin is a flavonoid that is found in capers, apples, onions and many vegetables and fruits.
 Lab studies have found that quercetin helps to block the growth of prostate cancer cells, and at least one small study showed significant improvement in symptoms of chronic prostatitis.
 More research is needed, however, before it can be recommended.

 Pirani, J.F.
 The effects of phytotherapeutic agents on prostate cancer: An overview of recent clinical trials of PC-SPES.
-Urology.
-August 2001.
+Urology..
 58 (supplement 2A): 36-38.